 In this version we have improved the support for vector tiles and the MVTLayer is now 2x-3x faster processing tiles.
 You will experience improved performance with both the current and upcoming version of the platform.

-Enhancing Geospatial in BigQuery with CARTO Spatial Extension
+Enhancing Geospatial in BigQuery with CARTO’s Analytics Toolbox

-The Spatial Extension is packed with functions and procedures to perform geospatial analysis using expressive and simple SQL, all natively within the data warehouse environment.
-The core layer of the Spatial Extension, which enhances the built-in GIS capabilities of the cloud data warehouses, is open source and freely available on GitHub.
+The Analytics Toolbox is packed with functions and procedures to perform geospatial analysis using expressive and simple SQL, all natively within the data warehouse environment.
+The core layer of the Analytics Toolbox, which enhances the built-in GIS capabilities of the cloud data warehouses, is open source and freely available on GitHub.

 Introducing CARTO for React